While searching for the Easter Bunny, we discover a World War II village

 It’s a wonderfully immersive snapshot of history, with a Village Hall relocated from Ulcombe, a gloriously Wes Anderson-esque pink, tin wedding chapel, the Granary, the Oast House, traditional Hoppers’ Huts and working blacksmith’s forge.

 The weather's brief reprieve from soggy skies meant that although we packed wellies to avoid children resembling Easter eggs, it was relatively mud-free - although it is a working farm, so it's worth packing them for future visits, as most kids would enjoy the mud almost as much as the goats, sheep, pigs, horses, donkeys, meerkats, ducks, alpacas and live owl demonstrations.
-The hands-on aspect was excellent, with opportunities to feed, stroke and cuddle the animals.
+The hands-on aspect was excellent, with opportunities to feed, stroke and cuddle the animals, including an impressive python.

 Luckily, our children didn’t discover the three-floor softplay barn, or we’d never have done any of the above.
-But the outdoor play area was a big hit, with a little bouncy castle, paddle boats and play equipment with a decent age-range.
+But the outdoor play area was a big hit, with a mud kitchen area and play equipment with a decent age-range.

-The Easter Weekend Special runs from 15 - 18 April from 10am - 5pm and is £12 per adult or child and free for under 2s and Kent Life Members .
+The Spring into Easter event runs until 14 April from 10am - 5pm and is excellent value at £11.36 per adult or child and free for under 2s and Kent Life Members .

-It’s open every day, but if you’re after other special events, they have traditional May Bank Holiday celebrations from 30 April to 2 May (complete with Morris Dancers and parades) or their Sheep Show (shearing and wool crafts, rather than breakdancing sheep) from 28 May - 1 June.
+It’s open every day, but if you’re after other special events, they have traditional May Bank Holiday celebrations from 29 April to 1 May (complete with Morris Dancers and parades) and a Kings Coronation Day Event on 6 May.

 Easter?
 Completed it, mate.